 Important Tests and Risks

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Cimzia.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Cimzia.

 It is important to get a TB (tuberculosis) skin test and a chest x-ray before starting Cimzia.

-Cimzia is another type of protein called a monoclonal antibody that works as a TNF blocker.
-It binds to TNF and prevents it from working.
-Normally TNF would bind to TNF receptors in the body and cause inflammation.
+Cimzia is another type of protein called a monoclonal antibody that works as a Tumor Necrosis Factor blocker.
+It binds to Tumor Necrosis Factor and prevents it from working.
+Normally Tumor Necrosis Factor would bind to Tumor Necrosis Factor receptors in the body and cause inflammation.

-In blocking TNF, Cimzia suppresses the body’s immune system.
+In blocking Tumor Necrosis Factor, Cimzia suppresses the body’s immune system.
 Though this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system and control arthritis.

 MORE COMMON side-effects include: